GFleishman/CircuitSeeker/README.md

 * distributed deltaF over F

 ## Examples
-I've included some of my own Jupyter notebooks here.
-These were not designed as tutorials per se, but should be helpful.
+I've included some of my own [Jupyter notebooks here](https://github.com/GFleishman/CircuitSeeker/tree/master/notebooks).
+These were not designed as tutorials and bear in mind that some aspects (especially anything distributed or requiring a cluster) are specific to my own computing environment.
+But these notebooks will still be helpful in getting you started.
 Much more work is needed to properly describe/share the full range of CircuitSeeker capabilities.

 ## Dependencies
 These amazing packages make CircuitSeeker possible.
 They are automatically installed with CircuitSeeker: